St. Francis College: History

-Baltic and Butler Street Campus
+Baltic and Butler Street Campus (1884–1963)

-In 1858, Brother John McMahon, O.S.F., and Brother Vincent Hayes, O.S.F., from the Roundstone Monastery in Ireland came to the United States to begin work on establishing an academy dedicated to educating underprivileged youth in the Brooklyn diocese.
+In 1858, John McMahon and Vincent Hayes, Franciscan priests from the Roundstone Monastery in Ireland came to the United States to begin work on establishing an academy dedicated to educating underprivileged youth in the Brooklyn diocese.
 This was done at the request of the Bishop of Brooklyn, Reverend John Loughlin.
 In 1859, St. Francis College was founded as the St. Francis Academy, the first Catholic school in Brooklyn.
-St. Francis Academy opened in a building on 300 Baltic Street in Cobble Hill, Brooklyn, with 30 students and six Brothers.
-The first President was Brother John McMahon, one of the founders.
+St. Francis Academy opened in a building on 300 Baltic Street in Cobble Hill, Brooklyn, with 30 students and six Franciscan priests.
+The first president was John McMahon, one of the founders.
 The academy expanded and grew to encompass six row houses, with 150 ft of frontage, and a former Methodist Church on Baltic Street.

 In 1868, the academy was incorporated, and on May 8, 1884, it was chartered: the trustees of the academy received permission from the New York State Legislature to "establish a literary college in the City of Brooklyn under the title of St. Francis College, with the same powers to confer diplomas and literary honors possessed by the universities and colleges of New York State."
 St. Francis Academy became St. Francis College and, in June 1885, bestowed its first Bachelor of Arts degree.
 By 1884, St. Francis College encompassed interconnected buildings that were on Baltic and Butler Streets, between Court and Smith Streets.
 The entrance to the college was on Baltic Street, and the entrance to the monastery on Butler Street.
 In June 1892, the college conferred it first Bachelor of Science degree.
 In 1896, St. Francis fielded the first collegiate men's basketball team in New York City.
 Then, in May 1902, St. Francis received its charter from the State of New York.
 From this time on, the college's curriculum offered only a post-secondary course of study.
 By 1917, the college's enrollment dropped to half, due to students enlisting in the military as the United States entered World War I. In 1926, the Franciscan Brothers opened a new facility on Butler Street, after raising US$250,000 through a fundraising campaign dubbed the "Great Drive."
 About 10 years later, its preparatory school moved out and eventually became a legally separate institution, St. Francis Preparatory School, which is located in Queens.